Randy Johnson: New York Yankees (2005–2006)

 The Diamondbacks traded Johnson to the New York Yankees for Javier Vázquez, Brad Halsey, Dioner Navarro, and cash in January 2005.
 Johnson pitched on Opening Day for the Yankees on April 3, 2005, against the Boston Red Sox.
 He was inconsistent through 2005, allowing 32 home runs; however, he regained his dominance in late 2005.
 He was 5–0 against the Yankees' division rival Red Sox and finished the season 17–8 with a 3.79 ERA, and was second in the AL with 211 strikeouts.

 In 2005, The Sporting News published an update of their 1999 book Baseball's 100 Greatest Players.
 Johnson did not make the original edition, but for the 2005 update, with his career totals considerably higher and his 2001 World Championship season taken into account, he was ranked at Number 60.

-Johnson was a disappointment in Game 3 of the American League Division Series (ALDS) against the Los Angeles Angels of Anaheim, allowing 5 runs on 2 home runs in 3 innings.
+Johnson was a disappointment in Game 3 of the ALDS against the Los Angeles Angels of Anaheim, allowing 5 runs on 2 home runs in 3 innings.
 He avoided being charged with the loss when the Yankees rallied but eventually lost.
 In Game 5 in Anaheim, Johnson made an effective relief appearance with 4 1/3 scoreless innings after Mike Mussina gave up 5 runs and 6 hits to give the Angels a 5–2 lead, but the Yankees were unable to come back in the series.

 After an inconclusive year in pinstripes, New York fans hoped that Johnson would return to his dominant style in his second Yankee season.
 Johnson began 2006 well but then struggled.
 In between some impressive performances, he allowed 5 or more runs in 7 of his first 18 starts for the season.
 Johnson was more effective in the second half.
 Johnson finished the season with a 17–11 record, a subpar 5.00 ERA with only 172 strikeouts.
 It was revealed at the end of the 2006 season that a herniated disc in Johnson's back had been stiffening him and it was only in his second to last start of the season that he decided to get it checked.
 This exposure caused him to miss his last start of 2006.
 After being given epidural anesthesia and a few bullpen sessions he was cleared to start in Game 3 of the ALDS; however, he gave up 5 runs in 52/3 innings and being saddled with the loss.